 Drama

 The aim of the Performing Arts faculty is first and foremost, engagement.
 We believe that every child benefits from studying the arts and that our curriculum will encourage a lifelong love and appreciation of the arts and culture.
 It is the right of every student to experience music, dance and theatre.
-We also believe that participation in the Performing Arts is an essential part of a child’s development - it develops: confidence, articulation, team work, self awareness, independence, problem solving, creativity, evaluation skills, analytical skills - all of which support other areas of the curriculum.
+We also believe that participation in the Performing Arts is an essential part of a child’s development - it develops confidence, articulation, teamwork, self-awareness, independence, problem solving, creativity, evaluation skills, analytical skills - all of which support other areas of the curriculum and are skills valued by future employers.
+Our KS3 curriculum is designed to develop both knowledge and skills, exploring the history of theatre, devising, scripted, and physical theatre.
+Students are assessed in their ability to create, perform and evaluate in preparation for further study at GCSE and A Level.

-Our Curriculum the wide range of clubs & activities we offer as part of The Hemel Hempstead Experience.
-This includes Senior and Junior plays, Musical, Technical theatre club, Pulse - KS3 Dance group, biannual dance show, 2 x annual Music concerts, Carol Service, biannual Music Tour, a wide range of musical ensembles, Regional and National competitions, National Youth Theatre Auditions, regular theatre, dance and music trips, visiting practitioners for workshops.
+We offer a wide range of clubs and activities as part of The Hemel Hempstead Experience.
+This includes Senior and Junior plays, Musical, Technical theatre club, National Youth Theatre Auditions, regular theatre, dance and music trips, and visiting practitioners for workshops.

 Year 7